Justy6674/brand-burst-blitz/API_INTEGRATION_GUIDE.md

 **Working?** ✅ Your blog API is ready for external integration!

 **Not Working?** Check:
-1. Is your Replit app running?
+1. Are there published blog posts in your JBSAAS system?
-2. Are there published blog posts in your system?
+2. Is your website's JavaScript console showing any errors?
-3. Is your website's JavaScript console showing any errors?
+3. Try both domains: www.jbsaas.com and jbsaas.ai

 ---